gdgiangi/truce/README.md

 📊 **Consensus Metrics**: Aggregate verdicts showing agreement levels and confidence
 🔗 **Full Provenance**: Every piece of evidence tracked with timestamps and citations
 ⚡ **FastMCP Integration**: Structured web search via Brave API exposed as MCP tools

+## How to help

+Truce is open to contributions of all sorts — from bug reports to new features, from documentation improvements to testing.
+If you’d like to help, we recommend the following steps:

+1. Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for a guide on how to get started.
+2. Browse issues tagged **good-first-issue**, **help-wanted**, or **enhancement** for tasks that are great for contributors.
+3. Found a bug?
+Report it with a clear description of what you expected, what happened, versions and environment.
+4. Have an idea for a new feature?
+Open a discussion or issue and tell us your use-case, proposed interface and impact.
+5. Ready to code?
+Fork the repo, create a branch, make your change, run tests/documentation updates, and open a pull request referencing the issue.

+We’re grateful for your help—every contribution makes Truce stronger and more useful.

+> **Tip:** If you’re new to contributing, pick a small doc fix or a “good-first-issue” labelled task to get started.
+Welcome aboard!

 ## How It Works